 Greetings and welcome!
 This Philosopher’s Carnival comes from Boulder, CO.
 Posts are in the order in which they were submitted/found and summaries are beneath each post.

 Platinga’s EAAN.
-John Wilkins comes an unashamed objection to what Wilkins takes to be Plantinga’s Evolutionary Argument Against Naturalism (EAAN).
+John Wilkins gives an unashamed objection to what Wilkins takes to be Plantinga’s Evolutionary Argument Against Naturalism (EAAN).

 Wilkins and the EAAN.
 Alvin Plantinga starts by summarizing Wilkins’s take on the EAAN.
 Then he proceeds to (a) point out how Wilkins misunderstands the EAAN, (b) explain how the EAAN should be interpreted, and (c) explain why it should be convincing.